Angel Dreams

 KnowTheAngels editorial principle

-For light & halos in dreams, the better question is whether the dream earned the lane named in halo, glow, beam, and blinding light are not the same image.
+For light & halos in dreams, the better question is whether the dream earned the category named in halo, glow, beam, and blinding light are not the same image.

 A proportionate close for radiant dreams